HOW DOES MENOPAUSE IMPACT OUR SLEEP?

 DISCOVER THE BEST MENOPAUSE PAJAMAS

 Dagsmejan Balance has been developed to help with hot flashes and sweating while sleeping.
-Find out what the best sleepwear for night sweats can do for you.
+Find out how to sleep better with menopause pajamas.

 - 6x more breathable than cotton, keeps your skin 1°C cooler.